Pauan/Immutable/doc/doc.rst

   * Everything else is returned as-is.

-  This is useful if you like using Dict_, Set_, List_, Queue_, Stack_, Tuple_, or Record_ but you want to
+  This is useful if you like using Dict_, List_, Queue_, Record_, Set_, Stack_, or Tuple_ but you want to
-  use a library that requires ordinary JavaScript objects/arrays.
+  use a library that requires ordinary JavaScript objects / arrays.

   If you want to losslessly store an immutable object on disk, or send it over the network, you can use toJSON_